 Participate in departments, college, faculty and university committees and initiatives.

 Five years of post-M.S.W., social work practice experience.

-Demonstrated commitment and understanding on culturally relevant, equitable, inclusive, and anti-racist pedagogies.
+Demonstrated experience in applying culturally relevant, equitable, inclusive, and anti-racist practice

 Experience in supervision of social work practice and/or field instruction.

-Expertise and social work practice experience with Native Americans/Indiginous Communities.
+Expertise and social work practice experience with Black, Indigenous and People of Color

 Effective and culturally competent communication skills (written & verbal).